-Croatia has one of the most beautiful stretches of coastline anywhere on the Mediterranean, with glittering islands, wonderfully well-preserved medieval towns, pristine national parks and fabulous cuisine.
+For one of the most beautiful stretches of Mediterranean coastline, with glittering islands, wonderfully well-preserved medieval towns, pristine national parks and fabulous cuisine, head to Croatia

 Starting in Zagreb and ending in Dubrovnik, this seven-day itinerary is perfect for first-time visitors.
-You’ll explore the Croatian capital as well as Unesco World Heritage-listed old towns on the Dalmatian coast, hopping on a catamaran or ferry between exquisite islands along the way.
-We’ve included some gorgeous beaches, breathtaking architecture, delicious food and wine, some outstanding museums and sunsets to die for.
+You’ll explore the Croatian capital as well as UNESCO World Heritage-listed old towns on the Dalmatian coast, hopping on a catamaran or ferry between exquisite islands along the way.
+We’ve included some gorgeous beaches, breathtaking architecture, delicious food and wine, some outstanding museums, and sunsets to swoon over.
 What are you waiting for?

-Before heading to Croatia’s world-famous coast, spend a day exploring its charming capital, Zagreb © Zdravko T / Shutterstock
+Before heading to Croatia’s world-famous coast, spend a day exploring Zagreb, its charming capital © Dreamer4787 / Getty Images

 Day 1: start your week in Zagreb